-"He who does not wish to speak of capitalism should remain forever silent about Nazism" - I quoted West Germany's Max Horkheimer some two years ago while discussing the disastrous, cynical and absolutely unnecessary attempts towards the equation of communism with Nazism, of fascism and anti-fascism.
-Many dismissed that finding, labelling it routinely as yet another intellectual alarmism.
-But, look at us now: Only one step from the nuclear obliteration.
-Totalitarian order of destruction
+"He who does not wish to speak of capitalism should remain forever silent about Nazism" - I quoted West Germany's Max Horkheimer just few months ago discussing the disastrous, cynical and absolutely unnecessary attempts towards the equation of communism with Nazism, of fascism and anti-fascism.

-Right than - in that text - I also borrowed from yet another Frankfurter, Herbert Marcuse on the self-entrapment of Western society (discussing the capitalism's totalitarian order of destruction in each of its forms).
+Right than - in that text - I also borrowed from yet another Frankfurter, Herbert Marcuse on the self-entrapment of Western society.
 Back in 1960s, it was him labelling as "repressive tolerance" if someone in future ever considers a dangerous and ahistorical equitation between Nazism and anything else, least with Communism.
-Regrettably enough, that future of de-evolution started pouring in by 1990s: It was manifested in the decontextualization coupled with psychologization which eventually culminated in the current Covid-19 iron fist and the binary categorisations over Ukraine.
-L'avenir est comme le reste: il n'est plus ce qu'il était (the future is no longer what it used to be), as Paul Valéry ironically remarked.
+Regrettably enough, that future of de-evolution started pouring in by 1990s - culminating with the current Covid-19 iron fist.

-Umberto Eco - in his ur-fascism of 1995 - of course, didn't see the entire world arrested on one pathogen, one narrative about it, one solution mandated for all (like the mantra of escalation as the only solution for Ukraine), along with suppression of any debate about it.
-To say; depolitization as the shortest way to dictatorship.
-Back then in mid-1990's, Eco didn't visualise it but he well sensed where it might, but should never go: Trivialisation of our important contents will brutally hit us back - for instance funning the emotional charge in lieu of provable facts.
-See the rapid deterio-ration of an elaborate, hundred years-old, commonly agreed humanitarian law and a living culture of human rights into a legalisation and institutionalisation of racism - firstly in labour and migration affairs, and by now in refugee management matters, too.

-(Immunisation of herd - as tirelessly agitated via media, inevitable ends up in herd loyalty: From pandemia to plundermia, from discussion to binarization.
-The 1930s are powerful reminder: From Reichstags Fire to Kristallnacht and on, and on, and on.)
+Umberto Eco - in his ur-fascism of 1995 - of course, didn't see the entire world arrested on one pathogen, one narrative about it, one solution mandated for all, along with suppression of any debate about it.
+Back then in mid-1990's, Eco didn't visualise it but he well sensed where it might but should never go: Trivialisation of our important contents will brutally hit us back.
+(Immunisation of herd - as tirelessly agitated via media, inevitable ends up in herd loyalty: From pandemia to plundermia.
+1930s are powerful reminder: From Reichstags Fire to Kristallnacht and on, and on, and on.)